abbreviatedman/spellbound/data/quotes.md

 125
 00:06:34,279 --> 00:06:38,081
 Yes, I thought of it
-as a kind of royal test...
+as a kind of royal test…

 126
 00:06:38,116 --> 00:06:39,949